Opening and operating a shop

 A PD Online property enquiry can help you determine if the proposal requires Council approval.
 You can also phone 07 3403 8888 to speak to a town planner.

-If no development application is required, this is your proof that you have established your business lawfully.
-If the nature of your business changes over time, for example you change the way you operate, you may need to reconfirm whether a development approval is required or not as a result of these changes.
+If a development application is not required, this is proof that you have established your business lawfully.
+If the nature of your business changes over time (e.g. you change the way you operate), you may need to reconfirm whether a development approval is required.

 Building approval is separate from planning approval.
 Licensed private building certifiers or building consultants can provide advice regarding: